The directed landscape: Convergence to the directed landscape

-By the tail bounds in Lemma \ref{L:tail-lpp} and Proposition \ref{P:dyson-tails}, we get that the sequence $\scrK_n$ is tight, and that if $\scrK_n$ converges in distribution to a subsequential limit $\scrK$, then there is a coupling of $\scrK_n$ and $\scrK$ such that \eqref{E:a-KK} holds.
-This follows by same reasoning as in Lemma \ref{L:Sn-tight}.
+By the tail bound in Lemma \ref{L:tail-lpp} on the time increments of $\mathcal J_n$, the tail bound in Proposition \ref{P:dyson-tails} which applies to the spatial increments of $\mathcal J_n$, and the Kolmogorov-Chentsov criterion, we can conclude that the sequence $\mathcal{J}_n$ is tight.
+Moreover, if $\mathcal{J}_n$ converges in distribution to a subsequential limit $\mathcal{J}$, then there is a coupling of the $\mathcal{J}_n$ and $\mathcal{J}$ such that in this coupling $E a^{\sup_K|\scrL-\scrL_n |^{3/4}}\to 1$ for some $a > 1$, the equivalent of \eqref{E:a-KK}.
+This follows by the same reasoning as in Lemma \ref{L:Sn-tight}.

-Now let $\scrK$ be a subsequential limit of $\scrK_n$.
-By the definition of $\scrK_n$, the marginals $\scrK(\cdot, t, \cdot, s)$ are all rescaled Airy sheets.
-Also, $\scrK$ inherits the metric composition law (property II of the directed landscape) from the sequence $\{\scrL_n\}$.
-This follows from the tail bounds on maximizing locations of Airy sheets from Lemma \ref{L:wm-max} (or equivalently, the proof of Proposition \ref{P:geod-eqn}).
+Now let $\mathcal{J}$ be a subsequential limit of $\mathcal{J}_n$.
+By the definition of $\mathcal{J}_n$ and the Airy sheet convergence in Theorem \ref{T:airy-sheet}, the marginals $\mathcal{J}(\cdot, t, \cdot, s)$ are all rescaled Airy sheets.
+Also, $\mathcal{J}$ inherits the metric composition law, property II of the directed landscape, from the sequence $\scrL_n$.
+This follows from the tail bounds on maximizing locations of pre-limiting Airy sheets from Lemma \ref{L:wm-max} exactly as in the proof of Proposition \ref{P:geod-eqn}.

-Moreover, $\scrK$ has independent increments on any set of $k$ disjoint intervals since when $[s, t] \cap [s', t'] = \emptyset$, the processes $\scrK_n(\cdot, t; \cdot, s)$ and $\scrK_n(\cdot, t'; \cdot, s')$ are determined by different sets of Brownian motions for all large enough $n$.
+Moreover, $\scrJ$ has independent increments on any set of $k$ disjoint intervals since when $[s, t] \cap [s', t'] = \emptyset$, the processes $\scrJ_n(\cdot, t; \cdot, s)$ and $\scrJ_n(\cdot, t'; \cdot, s')$ are determined by different sets of Brownian motions for all large enough $n$.
 This independence extends to intervals that share an endpoint by continuity.
-Thus $\scrK$ satisfies the conditions of Definition \ref{D:directed-landscape}, and so $\scrK$ must be the directed landscape. \end{proof}
+Thus $\scrJ$ satisfies the conditions of Definition \ref{D:directed-landscape}, and so $\scrJ$ must be the directed landscape. \end{proof}